 Stop dwelling on the negative side and look for the silver lining in the cloud.
 Look for anything positive even if it’s about the weather.
 Couples who have more positive interactions than negative ones are more likely to be satisfied in their marriage.

 Practice Saying Encouraging Words.

-Don’t look for the negative, instead, say something useful.
+“Harsh words are just as damaging whether they come from someone else or whether they come from you,” says licensed psychologist Cindy T. Graham, PhD.
+So don’t look for the negative, instead, say something useful.
 If you’re going through a problem, try saying, “It may be hard, but at least we’re together.”
 Always compliment your spouse and appreciate their hard work.